 The Charitable Alt-IRA depends on established techniques for donating securities and their tax treatment.
 While change is always possible, the Charitable Alt-IRA currently offers more predictability for financial and tax planning than the Charitable IRA Rollover.
 With the Charitable Alt-IRA you can use it now.

 Interested in learning more about the Charitable Alt-IRA?
-Contact The Advise Us Fund at (708) 800-8474 or use our Contact Form
+Contact the Advise Us Foundation at (708) 800-8474 or use our Contact Form